recipedude/kube-mysqldump-s3/README.md

 # kube-mysqldump-s3
 Backup MySQL/MariaDB databases using Docker and/or Kubernetes cronjobs to/from AWS S3

+This repo is a work in progress, although it is functional, more documentation is needed.

 ## Features

 - dump a single or multiple databases